techking11/techking11/README.md

 My name is **Nay Myo Aung**.
-I am a **Software Engineer** with a focus on **MERN Stack Development** after coming from a background in **Full Stack Development**.
+I am a **Software Engineer** with a focus on **Machine Learning** after coming from a background in **Full Stack Development**.
 I am a passionate and skilled software engineer with a strong background in developing robust and efficient web applications.

 Strategizing and aiming beyond the horizon has always excited me.
 Though it takes more than faith in an idea to achieve big goals.
 It takes an incredible group of people that not only believe in the idea but also have the talent to execute it.
 I realize that no matter how good I am, I cannot accomplish my goals on my own.